Add a SharePoint Online source

 5. On the domain page, in the DNS records section, click Check health to ensure that the DNS records were correctly configured.

-Add or edit a SharePoint Online source
+Add a SharePoint Online source

 Tip